 - Bicycles for last mile connectivity

 The buses are diesel-electric plug-in hybrids, which allow them to improve overall fuel economy and lower smoke emissions, and allow charging stations to recharge batteries.
 All buses are environmentally friendly, and aim to reduce emissions and pollution in Peshawar.
 BRT has the most expensive luxury buses with comfortable seats for passengers to travel restfully on which they can easily enjoy a pleasant journey.
-In The bus, mobile charging Ports are available The passenger can charge his mobile when needed.
+On the bus, mobile charging ports are available so that the passenger can charge his mobile when needed.

 One of the major benefits of the project they are currently working on it that the bus service is going to open a large shopping mall at each of its main stations.

-The advantage is that no one people will have to go out of the station and buy anything, everything will be available at this mall.
+The advantage is that no one will have to go out of the station and buy anything.
+Everything will be available at this mall.
 People get off at the bus station to do shopping/buy things etc. and get on the bus again to Going home.

 The first phase of Trans Peshawar consists of East-West Bus, which runs from Chamkani in the east to Karkhano Bazaar in the western part of Peshawar.
 Feeder routes will also allow buses to enter / exit the system from city roads through mixed traffic.